by Lawrence Wilson, MD

 Soy has other drawbacks such as containing too much copper, low zinc, enzyme inhibitors, thyroid inhibitors and other toxic residues.
 Its main benefit is its low cost, which is very important to food manufacturers.

 Egg.
 Egg protein powder is also often labeled as albumin.
 This is generally a much better form of protein powder, drink or bar than soy or most others.
+However, I still suggest eating whole foods, not protein powders of any kind.

-Predigested protein and pure amino acids.
+Hydrolyzed protein.
 Some protein supplements such as Bragg’s Liquid Aminos contain pre-digested protein.
 This means the protein has been broken down into its amino acids by a chemical process so it requires much less digestion.

 Sugary protein drinks, powders and bars.
-Beware of bars, powders and meal replacements that are high in sugars.
+Beware of protein bars, powders and meal replacements that are high in sugars.
 This is often the case because otherwise the product would not taste good.

 The label may say sugar, corn syrup, fructose, glucose, lactose, liquid sugar, honey, agave nectar, rice syrup, barley malt or fruit juices.
-If you are using the powder as a meal replacement, some carbohydrate is often acceptable.
-If you are adding it to food, beware of how much sugar you are adding to your meal with your protein powder.

 Also remember that while protein supplements may be helpful at times, they are never a substitute for food.
 Whole, natural, minimally cooked and processed proteins are essential for our life and our health and there is no substitute for them.